hasura/graphql-engine/docs/graphql/cloud/projects/details.rst

 Introduction
 ------------

-You can view all the details about your project in the ``Details`` tab.
+You can view all the details about your project in the ``General`` tab.

 .. thumbnail:: /img/graphql/cloud/projects/project-details.png
    :alt: General tab